Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FqUcLve4Oyc.md

 # [December 8th, 2020 Livestream](../2020-12-08.md)
 ## Q&A: Will Gift Trees continue to produce?
 https://www.youtube.com/watch?v=FqUcLve4Oyc
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Is FICS⁕MAS returning this year?](./yt-pcMtby2DOxQ.md) [https://www.youtube.com/watch?v=pcMtby2DOxQ](https://www.youtube.com/watch?v=pcMtby2DOxQ)
+This question was possibly duplicated with a more recent answer: September 28th, 2021 Livestream Q&A: Will there be a christmas event? [https://www.youtube.com/watch?v=u2ckbRb5PkA](https://www.youtube.com/watch?v=u2ckbRb5PkA)

 ### Topics